Weber-Hsu/AndbotSecuritySensing/README.md

 **Please note: Sensor type of the Dust sensing are still on the discussion.**

-**2016/06/08--I have acquired two different type of Dust sensing earlier today, and they are on the testing schedule.**
+- [ ] **2016/06/08--I have acquired two different type of Dust sensing earlier today, and they are on the testing schedule.**

-- [ ] Dust sensor is an uncomplete task.

 -----------------------------------------------------------------------------------------------------